-Inpatient General Acute and Inpatient Rehabilitation

-For CHIP Perinates in families with income at or below the Medicaid eligibility threshold (Perinates who qualify for Medicaid once born), the facility charges are not a covered benefit; however, professional services charges associated with labor with delivery are a covered benefit.
+Type of Benefit Description of Benefit Inpatient General Acute and Inpatient Rehabilitation For CHIP Perinates in families with income at or below the Medicaid eligibility threshold (Perinates who qualify for Medicaid once born), the facility charges are not a covered benefit; however, professional services charges associated with labor with delivery are a covered benefit.
 For CHIP Perinates in families with income above the Medicaid eligibility threshold (Perinates who do not qualify for Medicaid once born), benefits are limited to professional service charges and facility charges associated with labor with delivery until birth, and services related to miscarriage or a non-viable pregnancy.

-Services include:

-- Operating, recovery and other treatment rooms - Anesthesia and administration (facility technical component) - Medically necessary surgical services are limited to services that directly relate to the delivery of the unborn child, and services related to miscarriage or non-viable pregnancy (molar pregnancy, ectopic pregnancy or a fetus that expired in utero). - Inpatient services associated with (a) miscarriage or (b) a non-viable pregnancy (molar pregnancy, ectopic pregnancy or a fetus that expired in utero) are a covered benefit.
-Inpatient services associated with miscarriage or non-viable pregnancy include, but are not limited to: - dilation and curettage (D&C) procedures;
+Services include: Operating, recovery and other treatment rooms Anesthesia and administration (facility technical component) Medically necessary surgical services are limited to services that directly relate to the delivery of the unborn child, and services related to miscarriage or non- viable pregnancy (molar pregnancy, ectopic pregnancy or a fetus that expired in utero).
+Inpatient services associated with (a) miscarriage or (b) a non-viable pregnancy (molar pregnancy, ectopic pregnancy or a fetus that expired in utero) are a covered benefit.
+Inpatient services associated with miscarriage or non-viable pregnancy include, but are not limited to: dilation and curettage (D&C) procedures;

-tient General Acute and

-Inpa Inpatient Rehabilitation

-- appropriate provider-administered medications; - ultrasounds; and - histological examination of tissue samples.

-Birthing Center Services

-- Applies only to CHIP Perinate members (unborn child) with income above the Medicaid eligibility threshold (who will not qualify for Medicaid once born). - Covers birthing services provided by a licensed birthing center. - Limited to facility services related to labor with delivery.

-Services Rendered by a Certified Nurse Midwife or Physician in a Licensed Birthing Center

-Covers prenatal services, birthing services and services rendered to a newborn immediately following delivery in a licensed birthing center.

-Prenatal services subject to the following limitations:

-- Services are limited to an initial visit and subsequent prenatal (ante partum) care visits that include: - 1.
-One (1) visit every four (4) weeks for the first twenty-eight (28) weeks of pregnancy; - 2.
-One (1) visit every two (2) to three (3) weeks from twenty-eight (28) to thirty-six (36) weeks of pregnancy; and - 3.
+Type of Benefit Description of Benefit Inpatient General Acute and Inpatient Rehabilitation appropriate provider-administered medications; ultrasounds; and histological examination of tissue samples.
+Birthing Center Services • Applies only to CHIP Perinate members (unborn child) with income above the Medicaid eligibility threshold (who will not qualify for Medicaid once born).
+Covers birthing services provided by a licensed birthing center.
+Limited to facility services related to labor with delivery.
+Services Rendered by a Certified Nurse Midwife Covers prenatal services, birthing services and services rendered to a newborn immediately following delivery in a licensed birthing center. or Physician in a Licensed Prenatal services subject to the following limitations: Birthing Center Services are limited to an initial visit and subsequent prenatal (ante partum) care visits that include: 1.
+One (1) visit every four (4) weeks for the first twenty-eight (28) weeks of pregnancy; 2.
+One (1) visit every two (2) to three (3) weeks from twenty-eight (28) to thirty-six (36) weeks of pregnancy; and 3.
 One (1) visit per week from thirty-six (36) weeks to delivery.
 More frequent visits are allowed as medically necessary.
-Benefits are limited to:

-• Limit of twenty (20) prenatal visits and two (2) postpartum visits (maximum within sixty (60) days) without documentation of a complication of pregnancy.
+Benefits are limited to: Limit of twenty (20) prenatal visits and two (2) postpartum visits (maximum within sixty (60) days) without documentation of a complication of pregnancy.
 More frequent visits may be necessary for high-risk pregnancies.
 High-risk prenatal visits are not limited to twenty (20) visits per pregnancy.
 Documentation supporting medical necessity must be maintained and is subject to retrospective review.

-Visits after the initial visit must include:

-- Interim history (problems, marital status, fetal status); - Physical examination (weight, blood pressure, fetal position and size, fetal heart rate, extremities); and - Laboratory tests (urinalysis for protein and glucose every visit; hematocrit or hemoglobin repeated once a trimester and at thirty-two (32) to thirty-six (36) weeks of pregnancy, multiple marker screen for fetal abnormalities offered at sixteen (16) to twenty (20) weeks of pregnancy; repeat antibody screen for Rh negative women at twenty-eight (28) weeks followed by Rho immune globulin administration if indicated; screen for gestational diabetes at twenty-four (24) to twenty-eight (28) weeks of pregnancy; and other lab tests as indicated by medical condition of client).
+Visits after the initial visit must include: Interim history (problems, marital status, fetal status); • Physical examination (weight, blood pressure, fetal position and size, fetal heart rate, extremities); and Laboratory tests (urinalysis for protein and glucose every visit; hematocrit or hemoglobin repeated once a trimester and at thirty-two (32) to thirty-six (36) weeks of pregnancy, multiple marker screen for fetal abnormalities offered at sixteen (16) to twenty (20) weeks of pregnancy; repeat antibody screen for Rh negative women at twenty-eight (28) weeks followed by Rho immune globulin administration if indicated; screen for gestational diabetes at twenty-four (24) to twenty-eight (28) weeks of pregnancy; and other lab tests as indicated by medical condition of client).

+Type of Benefit

+Outpatient Hospital, Comprehensive Outpatient Rehabilitation Hospital, Clinic (including health center) and Ambulatory Health Care Center

+Description of Benefit